-This is an extensive grammar topic because of how much variety there is: positive and negative commands, formal and informal…
+This is an extensive grammar topic because there are many types: positive and negative commands, formal and informal…

 In this post, we will talk specifically about affirmative informal commands.
-That means, how we tell the persons “tú” and “vosotros” to do something.
+That means, how we tell the persons “tú” (singular you) and “vosotros” (plural you) to do something.

 We will go through the following points:

 - Irregular Affirmative “tú commands

 - Affirmative “vosotros” commands – They are all regular!

 - Placement of pronouns like “me, te, lo, la…”

 Good news: the great majority of verbs are regular for affirmative “tú” commands.